-City shelters pleased with drop in animal intake rates
+NYC shelters seeing fewer animals being dropped off - amNewYork

 Finding homes for animals is a full-time job, but falling intake rates have made life easier for both city shelters and their temporary residents.

-Since the first quarter of 2016, intake rates have dropped 24%, according to the Animal Care Centers of NYC.
+Since the first quarter of 2016, intake rates have dropped 24 percent, according to the Animal Care Centers of NYC.

-City shelters also have experienced a 94.3% overall placement rate for cats and dogs during the first quarter of 2017, according to a report released Wednesday.
+City shelters also have experienced a 94.3 percent overall placement rate for cats and dogs during the first quarter of 2017, according to a report released Wednesday.

-ACC places 95.5% of cats and 92.6% of dogs that it takes in, according to the agency.
+ACC places 95.5 percent of cats and 92.6 percent of dogs that it takes in, according to the agency.
 On average the shelter takes in about 25,000 annually.

 “These latest data are an encouraging sign that this administration’s commitment to animal welfare is leading to real results,” Health Commissioner Dr. Mary Bassett said in a statement.